 Failure to file tax returns suggests that an applicant has a problem with complying with well-established governmental rules and systems.
 Voluntary compliance with such rules and systems is essential for protecting classified information.
 ISCR Case No. 01-05340 at 3 (App.
 Bd.
 Dec.
 20, 2002).
-As we have noted in the past, a clearance adjudication is not directed at collecting debts.
+As we have noted in the past, a clearance [and by inference, a trustworthiness] adjudication is not directed at collecting debts.
 See, e.g., ISCR Case No. 07-08049 at 5 (App.
 Bd.
 Jul.
 22, 2008).
 By the same token, neither is it directed toward inducing an applicant to file tax returns.
 Rather, it is a proceeding aimed at evaluating an applicant's judgment and reliability.
 Id.
-A person who fails repeatedly to fulfill his or her legal obligations does not demonstrate the high degree of good judgment and reliability required of those granted access to classified information.
+A person who fails repeatedly to fulfill his or her legal obligations does not demonstrate the high degree of good judgment and reliability required of those granted access to classified [and by inference, sensitive] information.
 See, e.g., ISCR Case No. 14-01894 at 5 (App.
 Bd.
 Aug.
 18, 2015).
 See Cafeteria & Restaurant Workers Union Local 473 v.
 McElroy, 284 F.2d 173, 183 (D.C.
 Cir.
 1960), aff'd, 367 U.S. 886 (1961).

-The Appeal Board clarified that even in instances where an applicant has purportedly corrected his or her federal tax problem, and the fact that an applicant is now motivated to prevent such problems in the future, does not preclude careful consideration of an applicant's security worthiness, or by inference trustworthiness, in light of his or her longstanding prior behavior evidencing irresponsibility including a failure to timely file federal income tax returns.29 In this instance, while Applicant may now be properly motivated, and he has finally taken the appropriate actions to actually file his federal income tax returns for the tax years 2012 through 2015, there is still insufficient evidence to demonstrate that he is paying his back taxes.
-AG ¶¶ 19(a), 19(c), and 19(f) have been established, and AG ¶ 19(b) has been partially established.
+The Appeal Board clarified that even in instances where an "[a]pplicant has purportedly corrected [his or her] federal tax problem, and the fact that [applicant] is now motivated to prevent such problems in the future, does not preclude careful consideration of [a]pplicant's security worthiness [or trustworthiness] in light of [his or her] longstanding prior behavior evidencing irresponsibility" including a failure to timely file federal income tax returns.25 Furthermore, since a public trust position represents an obligation to the federal government for the protection of sensitive information, a failure to honor other obligations to the government has a direct bearing on an applicant's reliability, trustworthiness, and ability to protect sensitive information.26 In this instance, while Applicant may have eventually filed his late federal income tax returns, and he may now be properly motivated, he generally waited for extensive periods after the due dates for the filings, and, with respect to the federal tax returns for the tax years 2016 and 2017, until April 2019, approximately six months after the SOR was issued.
+AG ¶¶ 19(a), 19(c), and 19(f) have been established.
+As there is no evidence that Applicant was unwilling to satisfy his unpaid federal income taxes or federal tax liens regardless of the ability to do so, AG ¶ 19(b) has not been established.